liberjul/liberjul.github.io/pages/CV.md

     Statistical Methods in Ecology and Evolution 1 & 2, Plant Genomics, Teaching College Science, Population & Community Ecology, Integrative Microbial Biology
+-   Thesis: Understanding the roles of interkingdom microbial interactions, microbial traits, and host factors in the assembly of plant microbiomes.

 **Michigan State University**, East Lansing, MI Aug 2016 - May 2019